Presented by Orlando Sings, the Summer Intensive is a special honor and opportunity for highly-motivated singers in (rising) grades 8-12.

 REGISTRATION

-Singers who are accepted will be expected to register and pay a $295 registration fee.
+Singers who are accepted will be expected to register and pay a registration fee.
+PARTIAL and FULL SCHOLARSHIPS available– all applicants will be automatically considered to receive a scholarship and will be notified along with acceptance.

 HOW TO APPLY